pudly/schmopera-hugo/content/articles/matjash-mrozewski-delight-wonder-are-great-things.md

 ---
-title: "Matjash Mrozewski: "Delight & wonder are great things.""
+title: "Matjash Mrozewski: &quot;Delight &amp; wonder are great things.&quot;"
 ---

 ## What did you learn or realize about working as a performer and a director when you moved from dance to exclusively choreography/direction?